-Risk Management function is an integral to the operations and the culture of the Group.
-Risk is managed within the Group through the implementation of independent Risk Management Division (RMD)
+Risk Management function is integral to the operations and the culture of the Group.
+Risk is managed within the Group through the implementation of independent Risk Management Division (RMD).

-The RMD structure ensures identification, measurement, monitoring and controlling risk in accordance with the Group's Risk Management Framework and Policies as well as regulatory guidelines provided by the CBUAE.
+The Bank's RMD structure ensures identification, measurement, monitoring and controlling risk in accordance with the regulatory guidelines issued by the CBUAE as part of Corporate Governance regulatory requirement.

-The Bank has revisited the RMD structure in 2019 as part of integration and alignment with ADCB to achieve efficiency in risk practices.
-This also enables the oversight of risk activities by ADCB, which makes the risk processes more prudent and reliable.
+The Bank's RMD structure is aligned with ADCB to achieve efficiency in risk practices.
+This enables the oversight of risk activities by ADCB, which makes the risk processes more prudent and reliable.